Ferchwalt/odt2txt/README.md

 Some improvements I am looking to implement:

--Adding Flags that will let you specify extra characters to add so things like titles are better distinguished from paragraph text.
+-Adding Flags that will let you specify extra characters to add such things like titles are better distinguished from paragraph text.

 -Placing the temporarily created files and the directory in a sensible location.